 Kendra Ramsey, AICP is an active transportation and sustainable land use professional with 15 years of experience in planning, policy development, community engagement, and evaluation.
 Her experience includes work in state and local government, as well as the non-profit and private sectors.

 Kendra contributes to the planning profession through multiple board positions.
-As the Vice President of the Association of Pedestrian and Bicycle Professionals, Kendra helps connect active transportation practitioners with resources, policy guidance, and a robust professional community.
+As the President of the Association of Pedestrian and Bicycle Professionals, Kendra helps connect active transportation practitioners with resources, policy guidance, and a robust professional community.
 In her role as Professional Development Officer of the American Planning Association, Sacramento Valley Section, Kendra provides guidance to planners seeking certification from the American Institute of Certified Planners (AICP), helps plan certification maintenance programming, and works to diversify the profession.

-Previously, Kendra was a Planning Associate at Alta Planning + Design, where she managed a portfolio of active transportation and Safe Routes to School plans, programs, and evaluation projects for clients throughout California.
+Previously, Kendra spent close to a decade as a transportation planner in the private sector, including time at GHD and Alta Planning + Design, where she managed a variety of active transportation projects throughout California, including Active Transportation and Safe Routes to School Plans for municipal clients, active transportation program development and implementation, and grant applications.
+She worked across geographic contexts, including unincorporated communities, small towns, suburbs, and urban areas, from Shasta County south to Los Angeles.
 Prior to consulting, Kendra spent four years in state service.
 She served as Transportation Program Consultant II for the North Carolina Department of Transportation Division of Bicycle and Pedestrian Transportation, where she provided technical assistance, project consultation, and training to NCDOT Divisions and Business Units, local and regional government agencies, and the public.
 While living in North Carolina, she also chaired the Durham Bicycle and Pedestrian Advisory Commission.
 She served as Team Lead for the Safe Routes to School Technical Assistance Resource Center at the California Department of Public Health (now known as the Active Transportation Resource Center), which provides trainings, technical assistance, and resources to implement safe and successful active transportation and public health strategies throughout California.

 Prior to her work in state government, Kendra served as Land Use Policy Director for the Sacramento Housing Alliance, where she engaged in planning and advocacy for equitable, health-promoting land use and active transportation, developed and launched a community leadership training program, and provided fiscal management.